asktami/session-hero-issues/README.md

 ### 4. As a new user I want to filter sessions

 SESSIONS LIST
-- user, that has NOT logged in, clicks on button to "SHOW ALL" sessions, or uses pulldowns to "FILTER BY DAY" or "FILTER BY TRACK" -----> sees SESSIONS LIST page with sessions that match the filter criteria +  "My Schedule" and "Logout" and "ADD TO SCHEDULE" buttons
+- user, that has NOT logged in, clicks on button to "SHOW ALL" sessions, or uses pulldowns to "FILTER BY DAY" or "FILTER BY TRACK" -----> sees SESSIONS LIST page with sessions that match the filter criteria

-- user, that HAS logged in, clicks on button to "SHOW ALL" sessions, or uses pulldowns to "FILTER BY DAY" or "FILTER BY TRACK" -----> sees SESSIONS LIST page with sessions that match the filter criteria +  "My Schedule" and "Logout" and "ADD TO SCHEDULE" buttons + IF that session is in the user's SCHEDULE, they see text saying "in schedule" instead of the "SCHEDULE" button
+- user, that HAS logged in, clicks on button to "SHOW ALL" sessions, or uses pulldowns to "FILTER BY DAY" or "FILTER BY TRACK" -----> sees SESSIONS LIST page with sessions that match the filter criteria +  "My Schedule" and "Logout" and "ADD TO SCHEDULE" buttons; if that session is in the user's SCHEDULE, they see text saying "in schedule" instead of the "SCHEDULE" button

 - when user, that HAS logged in, clicks on the SCHEDULE button -----> session is added to the user's SCHEDULE and sessions list refreshes to show text saying "in schedule"